art-egorov/ilund4u/docs/index.md

 ## Description

-**iLund4u** is a bioinformatics tool for search and annotation of hotspots in a large set of proteomes.
+**iLund4u** is a bioinformatics tool for search and annotation of accessory genes and hotspots in a large set of proteomes.

 **Supported input**: gff3 for annotation files (prokka/pharokka generated); fasta for protein sequences
 **Programming language:** Python3